 We strongly believe that Christianity is a corporate matter.
-It is our conviction that the Christian life can only be fully realized in relationships and community with others (Hebrews 13:17).
+It is our conviction that the Christian life— membership in the body of Christ —can only be fully realized in relationships and community with others.

 Why Become a Member?